VeldEnDuin/VeldEnDuin.github.io/en/amenities/entertainment.md

 # Entertainment Veld & Duin

-During the Easter Holidays we are organizing two main activities amongst which an Easter eggs hunt and game.
+On Easter Sunday we organize a big easter egg hunt and game.

 During the high season we offer a varied entertainment program.
 As we feel very strongly about originality, we will try to find new and inspiring activities.
 So keep an eye on our calendar for a complete and current survey.